Bongs: What Are They and How Do They Work?

 Furthermore, cheap bongs made of materials like plastic can be harmful.
 Many types of commercial plastics are created with BPA and other unnecessary, synthetic chemicals that can leak into the smoke or water.
 These chemicals have been linked to several negative health effects, like cancer.

 You should always look into purchasing and using bongs made with high-quality materials instead of cheap stuff.
 That’s the best way to limit your risk for side effects and enjoy your smoking experience to the max.

 Bongs might be the most commonly used smoking tool aside from glass bowls, but rolling joints are a good alternative if you don’t feel like carrying a glass piece around with you all day, especially since glass can be pretty fragile.

 Joints and hand-rolled smokes of all kinds are usually a good choice if you are traveling or if you go for a hike and want to enjoy a toke without needing a glass piece.

 But there are also other gadgets that work as good mechanical alternatives to bongs.
 Vapes are becoming super popular, especially among younger consumers.
 They’re loaded with cannabis concentrate that’s quickly heated and creates a vapor that’s inhaled into the lungs.
 The big benefit to vapes is that they are portable and safe since they often look like electronic cigarettes.
 Vapes are also a good option for reducing the amount of combust plant material you inhale.

-You might also consider looking into a dab rig.
+You might also consider using that hookah you have laying around or looking into a dab rig.
 These are the glass bongs beloved by experienced cannabis concentrate consumers.
 Dab rigs are better if you already have some experience using a regular bong and want to increase the amount of THC you intake.